AnswerDotAI/fasthtml-example/todos2-hf/README.md

 The space will upload a backup of your database to a [HuggingFace Dataset](https://huggingface.co/datasets).
 By default it will be private and its name will be `<your-huggingface-id>/todos-backup`.
 You can change this behavior in the `config.py` file.

-If you so chose, you can disable the automatic backups and use [persistent storage](https://huggingface.co/docs/hub/en/spaces-storage#persistent-storage-specs) instead for $5/month (USD).
+If you so choose, you can disable the automatic backups and use [persistent storage](https://huggingface.co/docs/hub/en/spaces-storage#persistent-storage-specs) instead for $5/month (USD).